conda-forge/conda-forge.github.io/README.md

 3. `cd src`
 4. `make html`

-## Conda forge dev meetings
+## conda-forge dev meetings

 A directory containing the minutes from previous dev meetings can be found in /src/minutes or on our website at **insert website link here**.
 These meetings occur every two weeks on Wednesday from 17:30-18:00 UTC.
-A link to the google calendar item can be found [here](https://calendar.google.com/event?action=TEMPLATE&tmeid=dGozZTc1NjhvcmY1cTh1Nm85ODJhZXBibWNfMjAxOTA3MTFUMTUwMDAwWiBlZGlsbEBhbmFjb25kYS5jb20&tmsrc=edill%40anaconda.com).
+A link to the google calendar item can be found [here](https://calendar.google.com/event?action=TEMPLATE&tmeid=Z2lraDk2a205cGUxdDkxYmNybXQxMGIxMGtfMjAxOTA3MjRUMTcwMDAwWiBzY29wYXR6QG0&tmsrc=scopatz%40gmail.com&scp=ALL).

 We use https://hackmd.io/ for taking meeting minutes and will upload the resultant markdown file to this "./minutes" folder after the meeting has concluded.